How To Pick The Right Font For Your Website & Branding

 Different Applications of Fonts

 Remember that the font you use will depend on its need.
 This means that your website may consists of two or more fonts that help you convey the right message.
-Your font will likely be used in your logo design, your branding, leaflets and print work, as well as prominently on your website and any advertising you do online.
+Your font will likely be used in your logo design, your branding, graphic design, as well as prominently on your website and any advertising you do online.

 - Display Fonts: Attention-getting, playful, and attractive